EmreGunner/odev/README.md

 This repository contains three Jupyter Notebook files (odev01.ipynb, odev01_extra.ipynb, and odev01_extra_advanced.ipynb) for the begining of a programming course in a university.
 The files contains some simple codes  for the assigments.

 Comments and variable names are Turkish.
-To improve readibly for other turkish students.
+To improve readability for other turkish students.

 #  *odev01.ipynb*